 ref. no.: E 652147

-Azuma no teburi is discussed in detail in Jack Hillier's ground-breaking studies of the Japanese illustrated book and those in'shijo'- and 'nanga-style in particular.
+Azuma no teburi is discussed in detail in Jack Hillier's ground-breaking studies of the Japanese illustrated book and of those in'shijo'- and 'nanga-style in particular.
 For these and numerous other publications, pls. see the reference list at the bottom of this page.